carepathways/Pathway-Verification/README.md

-# Protocol Verification
+# Pathway Verification

-Perform a verification of protocols on XMI file.
-To right protocols, it is analysed if there are not deadlock or nondeterminism in the protocol.
+Perform a verification of pathways on XMI file.
+To right pathways, it is analysed if there are not deadlock or nondeterminism in the pathway.

 ## Getting Started